 Tip: A fluffy face puff makes a difference.
 Don’t use compressed powder with a flat pad for early 1940s looks.
 Pan-cake compressed makeup came out in the mid 1940s with big success.
 To women who could afford it, it provided more coverage applied in less time.
 Just remember to always brush up, never down.

 Blushes (called rouge at the time) were used sparingly and weren’t available in many shades.
-They were mostly pinkish shades of peach and coral.
+They were mostly pinkish shades of peach and coral or raspberry for bronze skintones.
 Moist rouge (cream) was used often to give a natural color and was blended into the foundation.
 Compressed powders were also brushed lightly on the cheekbones to give a natural rosy look.
 Rouge isn’t completely necessary to the ’40s look, and going without it will still achieve the right affect.

 Rouge cream or liquid rouge are often found at theatrical costume makeup stores.
-Some are available in common brands, too, see these on Amazon.com
+Some are available in common brands, too – see these on Amazon.

+Eyebrows that were thin and arched continued to be worn in the early years, a carry over form the 1930s, as well as in the late 1940s, leading into the contoured faces of the 1940s.
 Eyebrows were worn fairly natural-looking.
-Arches were well-groomed, but eyebrows weren’t tweezed to be extremely thin–only the stray hairs were removed to create a natural arch.
+Arches were well-groomed, but eyebrows weren’t tweezed to be extremely thin–only the stray hairs were removed to create an even, natural arch.
 They were further defined with eyebrow pencils that were slightly darker than the hair–a line was drawn at the top of the brow and the hairs below were left soft.
 Most women didn’t even use an eyebrow pencil, instead just dabbing on a little petroleum jelly to smooth the hairs into an arch.
-Personally I like this look best for day wear.
+Personally, I like this look best for day wear.

 Very little makeup was used on the eyes.
 During the day, most women wore a light coating of dark brown or black mascara.
 Some only used Vaseline brushed on the lashes.
 Mascara came in liquid, paste or cake with a small lash brush.
 Adding a drop of water or spit to cake makeup gave it a thick build up.
 1940s eye lashes were a bit on the heavy side, compared to today’s look.
 Mascara was applied to both the upper and lower lashes.

 For evening, eye shadow colors were sometimes matched to the dress, but often silver or gold was added to a regularly used shade.
-Eye shadow was worn in a single color (no smoky eyes or contouring here!) from the lash line all the way to the brow and blended for an evening look and just the top eyelid for daywear.
-Eyeliner wasn’t used at all until the very end of the 1940s and then only applied to the top lash line.
+Eye shadow was worn in a single color (no smoky eyes or contouring here!) from the lash line all the way to the brow and blended for an evening look, or just on the top eyelid for daywear.
+Eyeliner wasn’t used at all until the very end of the 1940s, and then only applied to the top lash line.
 Eyeliner was believed to be too “fake” looking in most cases.

 The lips are the most important part of the ’40s face.
 Lipstick was thought to keep women’s spirits up during wartime.
 Lipstick was red, red and … red!
 Shades could be bluish or orange-y and everywhere in between, but lipstick was always red and always worn.
 In the fall shades became a little darker, and were a little bit lighter in the spring.
 Steer clear of bright pinks though – they weren’t worn until the ‘50s.

-Lipstick was generally completely matte–women were told to moisturize lips before applying lipstick as well as add a dab of oil on top of the lips if the color was too bland.
+Lipstick was generally completely matte – women were told to moisturize lips before applying lipstick, as well as adding a dab of oil on top of the lips if the color was too bland.
 They also blotted lips with a tissue after each lipstick application.
 By 1948, lipstick pencils had appeared and were being used to perfectly outline the mouth before lipstick was applied.